-Once your offer has been accepted, we address the main steps in closing the sale.
+Now that your offer has been accepted, we will address the main steps in closing the sale:

 Complete the home inspection within five days to a week after signing the purchase offer.